boostercloud/booster/docs/README.md

 ```

 #### Creating an event handler
 Event handlers can be easily created using the Booster CLI.
-There are two compulsory arguments that will need to be provided following the `boost new:event-handler` command, the first one will be the event handler name, and the other will be the event that we will be reacting to.
+There are two compulsory arguments that will need to be provided following the `boost new:event-handler` command, the first one will be the event handler name, and the other will be the name of the event that it will react to.
 For instance:

 `boost new:event-handler HandleAvailability -e StockMoved`